jruels/sre-class/labs/Lab3.md

 ### 7. Simulate Failure

-1. Temporarily **disable the Lambda trigger** in API Gateway or break the code.
+1. Delete the Lambda function.
 2. Run traffic for 5 minutes.
 3. Watch for: